TL-B language

 _ u:(Unary Any) = UnaryChain;

-article.
+This example is explained clearly in the TL-B types article.
 The main idea here is that UnaryChain

-know last element of Unary X
+because we know the last element of the Unary X

-type by definition unary_zero$0 = Unary ~0;
+type by the definition unary_zero$0 = Unary ~0

-due Unary ~(n + 1)
+is calculated at runtime due to the definition Unary ~(n + 1)

 Note: x:(Unary ~n)